Insurance Company Car Accident Settlement Offer: Should I Take It? Talk to an Experienced Minnesota Attorney First

-After a car accident that is caused by another driver, the other driver’s car insurance will sometimes call you and offer a quick settlement, usually $500 or $1,000, or even sometimes the entire amount of their insured’s policy limits if you were badly injured.
-You should ALWAYS consult with a top MN car accident lawyer before deciding whether to accept any offer to settle from the insurance company.
-A good Minnesota car accident attorney will give you a free consultation to discuss the settlement offer with you before you make a decision.
+After a car accident, the other driver’s car insurance company will sometimes call you and offer a quick settlement.
+They will usually offer $500 or $1,000 if you are not badly injured.
+Sometimes they will offer the entire amount of their insured’s policy limits if you were badly injured.
+Before you do anything, you should ALWAYS consult with a top MN car accident attorney and discuss whether to accept any offer to settle from the insurance company.
+A good Minnesota car accident lawyer will give you a free consultation to discuss the settlement offer with you before you make a decision.

 There are several risks that you should consider before you settle with the other driver’s auto insurance.
 The first problem is obviously that you may settle your car accident case for too little or too soon and give up future rights.
 Even if you don’t think you have been injured at all, it is not worth taking the insurance company’s $500 offer.
 By doing this you are giving up all your rights.
 If you find out later that you actually were injured in the car crash or your injury is worse than you thought, you cannot go back.
 It’s not worth the risk for $500.